ELIFE-ASU/Neet/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 ### Actual Behavior
-A clear and consise description of the actual behavior and why it isn't desirable.
+A clear and concise description of the actual behavior and why it isn't desirable.

 ### Additional Context
 Add any other context about the problem here.